-A strict cut-off time has been established for AS 4 (Ape Canyon).
-If a runner hasn’t left AS 4 by 4 p.m., they will be pulled from the race – no exceptions.
+A strict cut-off time is established for Aid Station #4 (Ape Canyon).
+Runners must leave the aid station by 4:00 p.m., or they are pulled from the race – no exceptions.

 In this section, you will cross a few lava fields.
 Be on the lookout for course markers [there are also trail markers with logs sticking above a mound of rocks (cairns)] as you will probably be focusing on your footing.
 Footing will be loose or you will be hopping from one rock to another.

 Within a mile after gaining the Loowit Trail, there is a relatively steep climb the lasts for about a mile.
 At the top of this climb, you will cross-over the main trail leading to the summit of Mt St Helens.
 Longer stretches of “level” ground awaits for the trip to Butte Camp Aid Station (AS 1) at mile 6.3.

 A few miles after aid station 1, you will drop ~1600ft to the Toutle River through dense forest (the most shaded section of the course), reaching the Toutle River Aid Station (AS 2).
 This is a fully stocked aid station, with filtered water, but you can fill up your bottle(s)/bladders from the river if you choose.

 Once you pass the Toutle River Aid Station, there is virtually no shade till you get to within 3.5 miles of the finish.
 You WILL be exposed to the elements.
 It can be any one or a mixture of the following conditions: hot, windy, cold, rainy, snowy.